- We advise you to exercise normal safety precautions in Cambodia overall.

 Failure to hold a valid visa in your passport may delay departure from Cambodia and can sometimes result in fines and detention.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 At the Australian Embassy in Phnom Penh passport fees must be paid in cash in US dollars.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.
+As issuing an emergency passport can take time, you should allow adequate time in planning ongoing travel.

 Making false statements to police is a crime.
 Falsely reporting a crime, or the circumstances of an incident, may result in charges being laid against you.